Introduction

 Hiring custom farmwork provides an option to farmers to purchase the service instead of owning the equipment and doing the work.
 Custom farmwork operators are well advised to calculate their own machinery costs to ensure they are covering their costs plus a return for their risk and time.

 Machinery rental allows farmers access to equipment for short periods of time when it is needed without the full cost of ownership and operating expenses.
-A survey of Ontario Custom Farmwork and Equipment Rental Rates is conducted regularly by OMAFRA.
-The latest Custom Farmwork and Rental Rates Charged in Ontario summary is available from the OMAFRA Agricultural Business Management website.
+The latest custom farmwork and rental rates charged in Ontario summary is available.

 Decision-making aids